j-signorelli/jots/src/README.md

 1. For implicit time-integration, $K$ is determined using temperatures at the previous timestep ($K$ is linearized from previous timestep).
 2. For essential boundary conditions that vary in time, $\dfrac{dT_i}{dt}$ is assumed to be 0.
 A backward differencing may be implemented for higher-order accuracy in time but would require restart files that save $t_{n-1}$ data in addition to $t_n$ data.

+# Notes:

+- Presently:
+    - Times that have a difference less than $10^-12$ are presumed equal
+    - Restart files output data to 15 decimal points